 His response was blue and resilience.
 I asked for two hours of his time and we spent most of it chatting.
 I had the lights already set up and tested so I didn't have to mess with anything and could just focus on him and being present with him.
 I only took about three dozen photos of him.
 That sounds like a lot, but it's significantly less than my normal head shot sessions, in which I'm trying to get my client to smile, look confident, approachable, etc. — a photo that projects their ideal public image.
 And waaaaay less than the photos I took of myself for this project!

 Lastly, if you don't follow my Instagram feed (@jungfitzpatrick), you've missed my four initial assignments from the class, so here they are.
-Oh, and if you're on IG, you should should follow me!
+Oh, and if you're on IG, follow me!
 More and different behind the scenes goodies.